 Robert graduated cum laude with a Bachelor of Science from the University of California, San Diego in 1992; received his MD and PhD degrees from Case Western Reserve University in 2000; completed his Internal Medicine residency as a Molecular Medicine Fellow at University of California, San Francisco in 2002; and served as rheumatology fellow at Brigham and Women’s Hospital from 2002-2006 and post-doctoral research fellow at the Broad Institute of MIT and Harvard from 2003-2007.
 Between 2007-2013 he was on the faculty of Harvard Medical School and an Associate Member of the Broad Institute while practicing clinical rheumatology and running a research laboratory at Brigham & Women’s Hospital.
 Robert’s original research has been published in Nature, New England Journal of Medicine, Science, Nature Genetics, and other top-tiered medical journals (>100 publications with ~20,000 citations to date).

 In recognition of his accomplishments, Robert has received numerous awards, including: Pre-doctoral Clinical Award from The American Society of Human Genetics (1995); The Young Investigator Award from the Department of Medicine at Brigham and Women’s Hospital (2008); Career Award for Medical Scientists from the Burroughs Wellcome Fund (2008); and election to The American Society for Clinical Investigation (2012).

 He lives with his wife and three daughters in Wellesley, MA.
-He enjoys outdoor activities, flying drones, socializing with friends and family, and participating in any activities that his kids want him to do.
+He enjoys outdoor activities, socializing with friends and family, and participating in any activities that his kids want him to do.

-A link to my “failure” CV can be found here.
+A link to Robert’s “failure” CV can be found here.

 The following photographs of Robert are available (click on a thumbnail to view the full image):